 - Dressings should be kept dry for the initial 72 hours after surgery and soaked off in a bath thereafter. - The dressing may sometimes adhere to the wound causing slight bleeding on removal.
-Don't panic, the bleeding will stop. - The catheter will be removed as soon as you are awake, or if there are concerns, the following morning. - On discharge, a prescription may be issued for patients to collect. - Patients should schedule a follow-up appointment with Dr Schoeman 4-6 weeks after the procedure. - There will be signs of bruising for at least 10 days. - Refrain from using your erect penis for 3-4 weeks - Sick leave will be granted for a few days. - Please direct all further queries to Dr Schoeman's rooms. - PLEASE CONTACT THE HOSPITAL DI-RECT WITH ANY POST-OPERATIVE CONCERNS AND RETURN TO THE HOSPITAL IMMEDIATELY SHOULD THERE BE ANY SIGNS OF SEPSIS.
+Don't panic, the bleeding will stop. - The catheter will be removed as soon as you are awake, or if there are concerns, the following morning. - On discharge, a prescription may be issued for patients to collect. - Patients should schedule a follow-up appointment with Dr Schoeman 2 weeks after the procedure. - There will be signs of bruising for at least 10 days. - Refrain from using your erect penis for 3-4 weeks - The suture-line will be hard and indurated for at least 8-10 weeks. - Sick leave will be granted for 10 days. - Please direct all further queries to Dr Schoeman's rooms. - PLEASE CONTACT THE HOSPITAL DIRECT WITH ANY POST-OPERATIVE CONCERNS AND RETURN TO THE HOSPITAL IMMEDIATELY SHOULD THERE BE ANY SIGNS OF SEPSIS.